-Tropical depression in Atlantic on verge of being named Victor
+Tropical Storm Victor forms in the East Atlantic continuing busy 2021 season

 Hurricane Sam continues to march across the open Atlantic

-Not to be overshadowed by the newly formed tropical depression is the much smaller Hurricane Sam.
+Not to be overshadowed by the newly formed tropical storm is the much smaller Hurricane Sam.

 Although it has been small, it has been very strong.
 The Category 4 hurricane has sustained winds of 130 mile per hour, and is slowly moving northwest.
 It is forecast to continue this trajectory before turning north this weekend while picking up forward speed and steering east of Bermuda.